Time to short sell your home?

-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to forgive the remainder of the loan.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to write off the remainder of the loan.

-First, find out the true market value of your home.
-A knowledgeable REALTOR®, like Ender & Associates Realty, will be able to give you a good idea of what your property would possibly sell for based on a market analysis.
-Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, determine the true market value of your property.
+An experienced REALTOR®, like Ender & Associates Realty, will be able to give you a realistic idea of what your property should likely sell for based on prior sales of similar houses in the area.
+Watch out for websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.

 Need real estate advice?
 Contact me today